-In Photoshop, you can design a seamless pattern to use as a border of an image, to fill a shape, or to simply use on its own.
-The first time I thought about making a repeating pattern I imagined it to be a lot more technical than it really was.
-However, with a few basic filter options and the right canvas size, you can make a repeating pattern in Photoshop in just a few minutes!
+You can design a repeating pattern in Photoshop to use as a border of an image, to fill a shape, or simply use it on its own.
+I imagined the process was a lot more technical than it really is.
+However, with a few basic filter options and the right canvas size, you can create a seamless pattern in just a few minutes!

 For the best results, you’ll need to begin with the right size canvas.
 You’ll eventually repeat the pattern and move elements around using the displace function, which requires a square-shaped canvas for simplicity.
-The square shape will allow the repeated pattern to fit together seamlessly without cutting the pattern off awkwardly.
-Using a rectangular canvas will prevent the pattern from fitting together correctly and it will create overlapping shapes.
+The square shape will allow the repeating pattern to fit together seamlessly without cutting the pattern off awkwardly.

 To set the correct document dimensions, click Create New after opening Photoshop, head to File > New, or press Control + N (Win) or Command + N (Mac).